vimc/montagu-machine/docs/Support.md

 ```

 ### Resume
-All services exept the Vault restart automatically on boot.
+All services except the Vault and the YouTrack webhook restart automatically on boot.
 So you need to:

 1. Start Vault: [Instructions](https://github.com/vimc/montagu-vault#restarting-andor-restoring-the-vault)
 1. Unseal the Vault: [Instructions](https://github.com/vimc/montagu-vault#unsealing-the-vault)
+1. Start the YouTrack webhook: `~montagu/youtrack-integration/run --use-vault`

 You can check things are working by: